xumx/magic-square/readme.md

 * More sidebar features
 * Auto parsing of objects
 * Add full Google Maps Javascript features

+## Architecture and Technology Stack
+Magic Square is a web application running on top of the Meteor Framework http://meteor.com Client and Server share the same database API (MongoDB).
+Every client includes an in-memory database cache (minimongo).
+To manage the client cache, the server publishes sets of JSON documents, and the client subscribes to those sets.
+As documents in a set change, the server patches each client's cache.
+Details of how Meteor works can be found on http://docs.meteor.com/

+## Security
+Magic Square makes use of multiple javascript techniques that are considered insecure.
+The author is well aware of the security issues with allowing eval(), new Function(), and user generated HTML.
+However, as the dynamic modifiability of javascript functions, css, and HTML is a core feature of this application, it does not make sense to enforce strict browser policy.
+Hacking techniques like cross-site scripting and clickjacking are likely to occur on the publicly hosted version of this app.
+Infact, users are encouraged to utilize these techniques to augment the application's functionalities.
+Do not use this site for sensitive transactions.

 Copyright 2013 Max Xu